thirtythreeforty/neolink/dissector/udp.md

 **To Investigate:**
   - Why does the unknown byte change.
 It starts at zero and remains that way for a second.
-Then seems to change and remain at the new value for another second
+Then seems to change and remain at the new value for another second.
+    This may be some metric such as average ttl for the last second, or some calculation of the jitter

 Here's an example of a UDP Ack payload (size 203 bytes)